Freaky/cw/README.md

     -w, --words              Count words

 OPTIONS:
+        --files0-from <files0_from>    Read input from the NUL-terminated list of filenames in the given file.
+        --files-from <files_from>      Read input from the newline-terminated list of filenames in the given file.
         --threads <threads>            Number of counting threads to spawn [default: 1]

 ARGS:
     <input>...
 Input files